sleevezipper/hass-workstation-service/README.md

 ![The resulting sensors and commands in Home Assistant](https://i.imgur.com/jXRU2cu.png)

+Not convinced yet?
+Check out [this excellent video](https://youtu.be/D5A7le79R5M) by GeekToolkit on YouTube.

 ## Installation

 You can get the installer from [here](https://hassworkstationstorage.z6.web.core.windows.net/publish/setup.exe).
 When using the installer, the application checks for updates on startup.
 This is the recommended way to install for most users.